PATRIC3/p3_docs/docroot/user_guides/services/fastq_utilities_service.md

 * **xxx.fastq_trimming_report.txt** - Report file with information on parameters used, adaptor sequences found, reads / base pairs processed, removed sequences, and statistics.
 * **xxx_val_1.fq.gz** - trimmed read files.

+**Note:** Extensive details on the output reports and options are provided in the [Fastq Utilities Service Tutorial](https://docs.patricbrc.org/tutorial/fastq-utilities/fastq-utilities.html).

 ### Action buttons
 After selecting one of the output files by clicking it, a set of options becomes available in the vertical green Action Bar on the right side of the table.
 These include